tytydraco/yessleep/out/Scared_of_getting_old_You_should_be.md

 “Excuse me.”

 I glanced up from my desk and found another elderly person looking back at me.
 This time a man.
 A very old man.
 It looked like his skin was vacuum sealed to his face.
+His skeletal frame was clearly visible.

 “Sorry just a minute!”
 I blurted.